Is Your Baby Getting Affected By Your Age?

 The reproductive years of a woman are between her late teens and late twenties.
 Fertility (the capacity to become pregnant) starts to decrease around the age of 30.
 As you get into your thirties, the rate of decline accelerates.
 By the age of 45, fertility has diminished to the point where most women will be unable to conceive naturally.

 Early pregnancy loss refers to the loss of a pregnancy before the 13th week.
 It is also known as a miscarriage or sudden abortion.
-As the age increases the chances of getting pregnant, become less, but thanks to………………………….which can help you to maintain certain chances to conceive.
+As the age increases, the chances of pregnancy decrease, and hence try to conceive before you hit mid-30 to avoid complications.

-What effect does age have on a woman's eggs?
+What effect does age have on a woman's egg?